 Garfield Re-2 district residents speak out against sexual education, critical race theory and mask requirements

-An assort of public comments addressing concerns over issues like school curriculum or whether the district will require students to wear maks to start the upcoming school year unfolded during a Garfield Re-2 School Board meeting on July 21.
+An assortment of public comments addressing concerns over issues like school curriculum or whether the district will require students to wear maks to start the upcoming school year unfolded during a Garfield Re-2 School Board meeting on July 21.

-“No masks for our children, no (critical race theory), no comprehensive sex education, no to COVID testing on our children,” District resident Bud Demicell said, proposing the board eventually agree to a memorandum of understanding highlighting these bullet points.
+“No masks for our children, no (critical race theory), no comprehensive sex education, no to COVID testing on our children,” district resident Bud Demicell said, proposing the board eventually agree to a memorandum of understanding highlighting these bullet points.
 “It’s been proven that our children are not at risk.”

-Demicell said it should be up to the parents if they want their kids to mask up this upcoming school year.
+Demicell said it should be up to the parents if they want their kids to mask up this coming school year.

-Though nothing has been announced on whether masks will be required come fall semester — the Centers for Disease Control on Tuesday recommended that everyone within schools wear masks for the 2021-2022 school year — the Re-2 board said the district intends to base any future decisions in relation to the protocol on federal, state and local guidelines.
+Though nothing has been announced on whether masks will be required come fall semester — the Centers for Disease Control and Prevention on Tuesday recommended that everyone within schools wear masks for the 2021-22 school year — the Re-2 board said the district intends to base any future decisions in relation to the protocol on federal, state and local guidelines.

 “At this point, we are monitoring our county’s data, also the state, also the country.
 Of course, that’s all part of the equation,” Superintendent Heather Grumley said.
-“But, I think what’s important is what’s happening here, and our goal is to get our kids back to the most normal situation that they possibly can.”
+“But I think what’s important is what’s happening here, and our goal is to get our kids back to the most normal situation that they possibly can.”

 In May, Gov. Jared Polis rescinded all statewide mask requirements.

-The most recent data from Garfield County Public Health Office, however, shows 60 new COVID-19 cases emerge from Garfield County since July 21.
+The most recent data from Garfield County Public Health Office, however, shows 60 new COVID-19 cases in Garfield County since July 21.

-For the entire 2020-2021 school year, the Re-2 district maintained in-person learning — something just 17% of school districts in the U.S. accomplished.
-Re-2 students were required to wear masks, while quarantines for students and staff were issued and online learning services were provided when needed.
+For the entire 2020-21 school year, the Re-2 district maintained in-person learning — something just 17% of school districts in the U.S. accomplished.
+Re-2 students were required to wear masks, while quarantines for students and staff were issued, and online learning services were provided when needed.

 “I know there are people who are still very fearful, and they believe that the (COVID-19 vaccine) shot is the solution to the answer,” District resident Sherronna Bishop said.
 “But wherever there’s a risk, there always has to be a choice.”